Banff Centre has suspended all scheduled programs and events on campus until September. We will not be accepting applications during this time.

 This program provides space and focused time for musicians interested in all genres of keyboard centered music to concentrate on artistic development while working on projects that can be either individually or group/ensemble based.
 You may be working with keyboards you are familiar with or looking to expand your understanding of old or new technologies in keyboard instruments.

 In addition to having the freedom to structure your time around the needs of your project, you will receive artistic inspiration and career advice from well-established faculty (visiting artists) who will be in residence at intervals throughout the program.
-The visiting artists come from all musical backgrounds, therefore over six weeks, participants will have access to a range of artistic influences.
+The visiting artists come from all musical backgrounds, therefore over three weeks, participants will have access to a range of artistic influences.

 Those interested in additional professional development can apply for the role of Artistic Associate and act as the liaison between faculty and musicians for the program's duration.
 An individual of exceptional musical ability and maturity will be offered this unique opportunity to be involved in the delivery and event curation of the Banff Musicians in Residence program.
 The Artistic Associate will liaise between visiting artists and resident musicians as well as Music programming and production staff.

 A different visiting artist is brought in each week to assist and mentor program participants.
 Visiting artists are available four to five hours per day for group and one-on-one consultations.
 The opportunities for interaction and collaboration have the potential to produce outstanding, creative results.
 Performance and recording opportunities are also available.

 A personal studio space to work from is provided and available 24 hours a day.
 Production spaces are shared among all participants in the residency.